SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 Each night, between midnight and dawn, you are visited by a ghostly apparition.
 Roll a D6, you can reroll if you have a ouija board : 1.
 Just a silent image of your dead spouse, passive and staring, 2.
 The vivid image of your dead spouse, eager to chat, it knows a lot about people who died here, 3.
 The invisible presence of your dead spouse protecting you, until dawn, you can use each of the ghost’s [ethereal attacks](/monsters/ghost) once, 4.
 The ethereal [ghost](/monsters/ghost) of your dead spouse, enraged and hostile, 5.
 A child you left safe with your family (how is that possible!? is it real?).
 Acts as a temporary immaterial follower, 6.
 Death Itself comes to wager hit points in a game of blackjack.
 </details>

-## Strength Through Suffering
+## Death's Companion
-You have +1 HP per [Scar](/2020/11/09/base-rules/) and [Trauma](/2020/11/09/base-rules/) you have (you gain a Scar when you reach 0HP and survive, and you gain a Trauma when one of your companions die.
-Scars go in your inventory and Traumas go in your psyche).
+Death has become familiar to you.
+You have 1 Trauma in your Psyche from your spouse’s death.
+Once per day, you can take 10 minute in penance to recover 1 HP per [Scar](/2020/11/09/base-rules/) and [Trauma](/2020/11/09/base-rules/) you have (*you gain a Scar when you reach 0HP and survive, and you gain a Trauma when one of your companions dies.
+Scars go in your inventory and Traumas go in your psyche*).
+If you have **[Discipline Whip](https://en.wikipedia.org/wiki/Discipline_(instrument_of_penance))**, the healed amount is doubled.

 ## Theatre of Sadness
 You can cry on cue.
 On your turn, you can perform a **Wail** and targets who can hear or see you must save or empathically have their mood shift for this turn.
 You can target as many creatures as you have Wailer templates with this ability.
 Mindless creatures are immune.
 Animals and ghosts don't get a save.
 This is not a spell, it’s theatre.

-### Wails
-Wails go in your psyche.
-You gain one per Wailer template.

-- **Desperate Sadness** <br> _Throw yourself on the ground in despair._ <br> The targets will attempt a reckless action to achieve their higher goal with total disregard for their own safety.
-- **Melancholic Sadness** <br> _Throw your empty palms upward and scream at the sky_. <br> The targets will lose motivation in their current higher goal, instead attempting a self-preserving action.
-- **Bitter Sadness** <br> _Pantomime the suffering endured by the deceased._ <br> The targets will attempt a cynical action to achieve their ambition with total disregard for hierarchy, alliances or social conventions.
-- **Pityful Sadness** <br> _Grovel and moan while covering your face._ <br> The targets will lose all ego and their next action will be made to please someone else they fear or love.
-- **Solemn Sadness** <br> _Stand in dignified silence and fiercely ring your bell once as a single tear runs down your cheek._ The targets will attempt to act with the utmost pomp and respect for this serious situation, putting social mores above practicality.
-- **Pious Sadness** <br> _Flog your naked back in penitent submission._ <br> The targets will a desperate action to salvage their soul in accordance to their beliefs.
-- **Choleric Sadness** <br> _Loudly cry and tear tufts of your own disheveled hair._ <br> The targets' next action will be motivated by blind rage.

-## Procession
-As long as you constantly repeat the same **Wail**, creatures who failed their initial save continue to be affected by it without needing to be targeted again each turn.
-Every 10 minutes you do so, you must save or lose your voice.
-If you lose your voice, you cannot perform your **Theatre of Sadness** for 1 hour.

 ## Death Watch
 When you see a _named_ character die, you can begin a passionate, loud eulogy.
 As long as you do so, it is as if the character was still there as a ghost, immortal, immaterial, and acting according to your wishes.
 You must save every 10 minutes of the eulogy or lose your voice.
 If you lose your voice, you cannot perform your **Death Watch** for 1 hour.